 4. Update Dropbox for Windows

-- If you are using Dropbox client for Windows, try checking for any update available for the client.
+- If you are using the Dropbox client for Windows, try checking for any updates available for the client.

 - Launch the Dropbox app and check for updates.